rlite/rlite/README.md

     8.12.97.230     asd-63--

-In this example, the IP 8.12.97.231 is mapped to an application called xyz:abc, while the IP 8.12.97.230 is mapped to another application called asd:63.
+In this example, the IP 8.12.97.231 is mapped to an application called xyz|abc, while the IP 8.12.97.230 is mapped to another application called asd|63.
 This means that this shim UDP implements a tunnel between two nodes.
-The first endpoint node has a network interface configured with the address 8.12.97.231 (with some netmask), and a RINA application called xyz:abc can register to the local shim UDP IPCP.
-The other endpoint node has a network interface configured with the address 8.12.97.232, and a RINA application called asd:63 can register to the local shim UDP IPCP.
+The first endpoint node has a network interface configured with the address 8.12.97.231 (with some netmask), and a RINA application called xyz|abc can register to the local shim UDP IPCP.
+The other endpoint node has a network interface configured with the address 8.12.97.232, and a RINA application called asd|63 can register to the local shim UDP IPCP.

 Note that while an IP address corresponds to one and only one application name, an application name may correspond to multiple IP addresses.
 This